Interviewing at Paychex

 Paychex maintains a safe working environment for all our employees.
 We hire people who support this effort.
 All candidates who are offered a position with Paychex are subject to pre-employment reference checks, drug testing, and background checks.

-Realistic Job Preview Program/Field Rides (available for certain positions)
+Realistic job preview program/immersion days (available for certain positions)

 Job preview programs allow you to gather more information about the position you are applying for by shadowing people in similar roles.
 This firsthand observation provides you with an opportunity to ask employees questions to gain a better understanding of whether the job fits your career path or interests.